 How They can Help Traders?

-Knowledge of bullish and bearish markets conditions could help traders make profits easily.
-A sufficient knowledge of these terms help traders identify bull and bear cycles beforehand, thus, take positions accordingly.
+Knowledge of bullish and bearish market conditions could help traders make profits easily.
+Sufficient knowledge of these terms helps traders identify bull and bear cycles beforehand, thus, taking positions accordingly.

 Traders can make profits in both bearish and bullish cycles.
 If a trader expects a bull, he can buy the security or hold onto it for more time.
 And, if a trader expects the prices to drop, then he can sell the securities now to avoid losses.
 They can also short the stock if they expect the price to drop.

 Every trader must know and understand both these terms clearly as they are frequently used in the financial markets.
 Also, these terms help you understand the market more clearly and make profits irrespective of whether you are a day trader or a long-term investor.